-Salary average is a vital HR metric for understanding diversity, equity, inclusion, and belonging in your organization.
+= Average men's salary Salary average is a vital HR metric for understanding diversity, equity, inclusion, and belonging in your organization.
 By breaking down your salary averages by demographic (age, race, gender, ethnicity, sexual orientation, etc.), you'll be able to identify any existing inequities in your organization that go beyond roles and their differences.

-4 Gender diversity ratio
+4. Gender diversity ratio

-To understand the gender breakdown of your teams, it's easiest to measure in ratio form.
-Using ratios will help you know how diverse your organization is as a whole, within teams, and other groups.
+To understand your teams' gender breakdown, it's easiest to measure in ratio form.
+Using ratios will help you assess how diverse your organization is as a whole, within teams, and in other groups.